dungwinux/-blog/_posts/2024-11-17-1337up-live-writeup.md

 date: 2024-11-17 17:00:00 +0000
 categories: security
 tags: ctf
-excerpt: The challenges are challenging, and you should try it
+excerpt: The challenge is challenging, and you should try it
 ---

 Another great CTF, this time from Intigriti.
 Playing in team `SavedByTheShell`, I solved 3/4 challenges in rev category.
 Unfortunately, I decided to only do Funny writeup.
 Buckle up and let's dive into the details.